Gigahawk/elogate/README.md

   - Participants and winners
   - Notes (nicegui rich text editor)
   - Attachments (picture of score cards etc.)
+- Game modes should allow ranking per game mode and the overall game (i.e. a 9 ball match would affect your 9 ball rank as well as an overall pool rank)

 ## Technical Design Choices